 I certainly have.
-I was thinking about this the other day when I came across a plant growing sideways out of curb on the corner of the sidewalk while walking my dog.
-This little plant is obviously thriving, beautiful, and tenacious in its ability to survive but at the same time, it’s clear that this little plant is not going to have a long life on that corner.
+I was thinking about this the other day when I came across a plant growing sideways out of the curb on the sidewalk corner while walking my dog.
+This little plant is obviously thriving, beautiful, and tenacious in its ability to survive, but at the same time, it’s clear that this little plant is not going to have a long life on that corner.

 That’s what real life feels like sometimes.
-One day everything fits and you’re successful in your life and the next, it’s suddenly obvious that where you are now is not where you need to be long term.
-You realize your time is limited in this space and at some point in the future, you simply won’t fit into it any longer.
+One day everything fits, and you’re successful in your life, and the next, it’s suddenly obvious that where you are now is not where you need to be long term.
+You realize your time is limited in this space, and at some point in the future, you won’t fit into it any longer.

 That’s how I felt towards the end of my HR career.
-I once fit perfectly in my HR role with ease and later coerced myself to continue to fit thinking it was the responsible thing to do.
-I continued to push myself to grow, learn, and contribute to HR but my heart wasn’t into my formal HR role any longer.
-I had outgrown my space and I worried that if I stayed, I might break the system that was holding me; it would break me, or someone along the way, would come along and pull me out as weeds get pulled out of the sidewalk.
+I once fit perfectly in my HR role with ease and later coerced myself to continue to fit, thinking it was the right decision.
+I continued to push myself to grow, learn, and contribute to HR, but my heart wasn’t into my formal HR role any longer.
+I had outgrown my space, and I worried that if I stayed, I might break the system that was holding me; it would break me, or someone along the way would come along and pull me out as weeds get pulled out of the sidewalk.

 The first step in making any change is to become aware of what’s actually going on and how you think/feel about your circumstances.
 Have you ever heard the expression, “Where you go, there you are?”
 It’s so true.
-Until you take time to become more self-aware, you will continue to bring your old habits, ideas, and behaviors into whatever you do next.
-So the first step to making a healthy change us to spend time becoming aware of what’s happening in your life as well as how you think and feel about it.
+Until you become more self-aware, you will continue to bring your old habits, ideas, and behaviors into whatever you do next.
+So the first step to making a healthy change is to spend time becoming aware of what’s happening in your life and how you think and feel about it.

 Let’s practice this with our plant first since it isn’t weighted down with our current beliefs and fears about how we’re living our life.